OWNER STARTING NEW PROJECT. READY TO SELL!

 One pair, one (1) R/H and one (1) L/H, Bronze, of 5-blade

 Engine exhaust manufactured by CENTEK with exhaust lines looped up from the engine and water injected at a high point on the downward side of the piping before the muffler.
-None the exhaust is hung from the over head of the engine room.
+None of the elements of the exhaust is hung from the overhead of the engine room.

 KOBELT controls with console mounted control heads installed in the Wheelhouse and at the two wing stations.

 KOBELT with three stations, wheelhouse and two wing stations.
 Twin steering pumps and twin ABS approved rams.
 The pump in the wheelhouse is a manual pump and acts as a back up to the system.